-Painting letters with water is a fun pre-writing activity for preschoolers, and a great way for older kids to practice writing letters, numbers and sight words.
+Painting letters with water is one of my daycare kids’ favourite outdoor activities in spring, summer and fall.
+It’s a fun pre-writing activity for preschoolers, and a great way for older kids to practice writing letters, numbers and sight words.
 It’s a great activity for young children who are learning how to print, and a terrific way for school-aged kids to brush up on their skills over the summer.
 Bonus: it doubles as a fun water activity for a hot day!

 Nicole from Coffee and Carpool joins us today to share this fun, no-mess learning activity with us.